aliceinwire/tofuwiki/README.markdown

 You can't chain namespace words together.
 The maximum nesting level is 1.
 More nesting would imply hierarchical relationships, and permitting hierarchical nesting goes against the grain of what a wiki is, which is an [undirected graph][graph].
-SoyWiki namespaces are not supposed to represent hierarchies, but domains (e.g., personal, work, project1, project2, etc.).
+TofuWiki namespaces are not supposed to represent hierarchies, but domains (e.g., personal, work, project1, project2, etc.).
 You can easily represent hierarchical relationships _within_ a wiki page.
-See "Expanding a wiki page" below to see how you can use SoyWiki like an outliner program.
+See "Expanding a wiki page" below to see how you can use TofuWiki like an outliner program.

 [graph]:http://en.wikipedia.org/wiki/Graph_theory

-When you start SoyWiki for the first time, the active namespace is the default namespace `main`. `main.HomePage` is the first page you will see.
+When you start TofuWiki for the first time, the active namespace is the default namespace `main`. `main.HomePage` is the first page you will see.

 ## Wiki navigation

-You can navigate a SoyWiki wiki very quickly with the following
+You can navigate a TofuWiki wiki very quickly with the following
 commands:

 * `CTRL-j` and `CTRL-k` move the cursor directly to the next or previous WikiLink on the page